skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **lc_method** *(string)* - Default: *'MatrixBased'*

   This argument specifies detailed algorithms used in LC-DFTB.
-  These arguments are same as the original arguments of DFTB+.
+  The available options of this argument are same as the original arguments of DFTB+.

   + *'Thresholded'*: Screening according to estimated magnitude of terms.
   + *'NeighbourBased'*: Uses a purely neighbour-list based algorithm.